 DOC9.4.10.21 Where circumstances permit, expansion of the Power Island within a Distribution Restoration Zone to a transmission busbar and to wider parts of the Transmission System will be managed in accordance with the DRZP and DOC9.5.

-DOC9.4.10.22 Operation in accordance with the DRZP will be terminated by the DNO, who will then notify NGESO and all the parties to the DRZP including the relevant Transmission Licensee if appropriate co-incident with connecting the Distribution Restoration Zone to other Power Islands.
-Operation in accordance with the DRZP will also terminate in the circumstances provided for in DOC9.4.8.7(b) if an agreement is not reached or if NGESO states that it does not wish the remainder of the DRZP to apply.
+DOC9.4.10.22 Operation in accordance with the DRZP will be terminated by the DNO, who will then notify the ISOP and all the parties to the DRZP including the relevant Transmission Licensee if appropriate co-incident with connecting the Distribution Restoration Zone to other Power Islands.
+Operation in accordance with the DRZP will also terminate in the circumstances provided for in DOC9.4.8.7(b) if an agreement is not reached or if the ISOP states that it does not wish the remainder of the DRZP to apply.

 DOC9.4.11 Interconnection of Power Islands